Estimated annual campus deadline: Mid-December

 - Completion of the online pre-application, signifying your interest in the Goldwater scholarship.

 - Completion of the full online application, including the research essay and all letters of recommendation.

 - Uploading of the three letters of recommendation: After you have filled out the full application, you must communicate with our office in order to trigger the E-mails to your recommenders to request they upload their letters.
 The letter request should be triggered before the application is submitted in order to ensure your recommenders have time to send their letters to us before the campus deadline.

 - A carefully thought out, well-researched research essay—see the Goldwater website for details.
 The essay must be uploaded to the online application.
 The essay guidelines specified in the Goldwater “Applicant Information and Instructions” must be followed to the letter!

 - If the nominee is not a citizen and has permanent resident status, a copy of the nominee's Permanent Resident Card and a letter of intent to become a U.S. citizen must be uploaded to the online application.

 - Hard copies of official transcripts from all colleges and universities you have ever attended, including UCSB.
 Please request these early so they are received at our office before the campus deadline.
-For UCSB transcripts, you may opt to use an unofficial transcript if generated and signed by the scholarship coordinator.
+UCSB transcripts should be requested only after your grades have posted for Fall quarter.
+Our office is able to utilize unofficial course records for campus review, but updated transcripts should be sent as soon as your grades have posted for fall quarter.
+For UCSB transcripts only, you may opt to use an unofficial transcript if signed by the scholarship coordinator.
 Official UCSB eTranscripts may also be used for the most reliable and rapid delivery: select "eTranscript" in GOLD's official transcript ordering service and have your official eTranscript sent to: email@example.com.
-Note that UCSB transcripts should be requested only after your grades have posted for Fall quarter.
-If your UCSB grades are not posted by the campus application deadline, contact the scholarships coordinator for instructions and/or accommodation.

 Hard copies of official transcripts should be mailed directly to: